SpudGunMan/sdr-keys/README.md

  Built on RP2040 using Adafruit MacroPad running [CircutPython](https://learn.adafruit.com/adafruit-macropad-rp2040) with offical [Library-Pack](https://learn.adafruit.com/adafruit-macropad-rp2040/macropad-circuitpython-library)

+ # BOM
+ The MacroPad (digikey 5128) is a proto board using the RP2040 chip in a custom PCB with keyboard keys OLED and a pot.
+This could be built using a RP2040 and copying the keyboard pins on the errata downloads for scats.

+ You could also just re-mix all this hardware down to a few buttons with only a RP2040

  # use / install
 The code is very early alpha nothing fancy